michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0095.md

 ### Definition
 - n: someone who claims a benefit or right or title
 ### Family
+- claimant: claimants+
-claimant: claimants+;claim: claimant, claimed, claiming, claims, counterclaim, reclaim;claimed: unclaimed;counterclaim: counterclaimed, counterclaims;irreclaimable: irreclaimably;reclaim: reclaimable, reclaimed, reclaiming, reclaims, reclamation;reclaimable: irreclaimable;reclamation: reclamations
+- claim: claimant, claimed, claiming, claims, counterclaim, reclaim
+- claimed: unclaimed
+- counterclaim: counterclaimed, counterclaims
+- irreclaimable: irreclaimably
+- reclaim: reclaimable, reclaimed, reclaiming, reclaims, reclamation
+- reclaimable: irreclaimable
+- reclamation: reclamations
 ### Examples
 - The freedom of information request also revealed a number of examples of councils using Ripa as a way of checking up on benefit claimants.
 - A third claimant in the judicial inquiry is anonymous.